pguti778/testinginjava/readme.md

 > For a reference on JUnit5 annotations you can look [here](https://junit.org/junit5/docs/current/user-guide/#writing-tests-annotations)

+##  Arrange/Act/Assert vs GWT: Given/When/Then

+They both have the same principle: to prepare conditions, to execute the code and to evaluate the results.
+The first is commonly used for Unit testing and TDD, and the later is more frequent in Behavior Driven Development (BDD) context.

+# A word on Processes & Paradigms

+Although, these topics are not part of the scope of this article, let's take a "sentence explanatory" approach.

+##  Test Driven Development (TDD)

+TDD is a software process that instead of start by write code based on a requirement, you start writing test cases.
+So, the code produced should make pass all the tests.
+This is an approach or a process instead of a tool on its own.

+##  Behavior Driven Development (BDD)

+It's uses the Given-When-Then principle to describe User Stories or Scenarios at high level.
+BDD more thought for Use Cases and higher level definitions for test cases.
+It is kind of thought for Product Owner and Business users.
+It has its own language and it not specific for Java.

+> They are not mutually exclusive.

 ## How is the test executed ??

 You can run your tests directly from your IDE.
 But inside the Maven lifecycle, the Surefire plugin is triggered by the `test` goal, and it will execute all the tests as described in the section [Maven test: Surefire Plugin](#surefire)